STA521-F17/website/README.md

-The directory STA521_S17_web contains code for the website that is compiled using jekyll.
+The repository website contains code for the STA521 website that is compiled using jekyll.
 The colors are changed in the file noita/foundation/css/foundation.min.css
 (use firebug to see colors and then edit file to add new ones;